About Brad Williams

 Brad Williams is the Co-Founder of WebDevStudios.com.
 He is also a co-host on the DradCast Podcast and the co-author of the books Professional WordPress and Professional WordPress Plugin Development.
 Brad has been developing websites for over 15 years, including the last 5 where he has focused on open-source technologies like WordPress.

-Brad has written four books on WordPress:
+Brad has written five books on WordPress:

 Professional WordPress Third Edition